 Today I have a part of a story with the name Melbas Journey to the Ocean for you, which is chapter one of a book written by my son Achim Mohssen-Beyk.

-Is it not much nicer to read a story which reminds on the storytelling of our childhood?
+Is it not much nicer to read a story that reminds us of the storytelling of our childhood?

-Often we are caught in circumstances and forget that we can change things, even others tell us you can’t you are not smart enough, it is dangerous.
+Are we caught in circumstances and forget that we can change things?
+Even if others tell us you can’t you are not smart enough, it is dangerous.
+It is not true, we are more powerful than circumstances and we need to let our younger generation know that everything is possible.

 My son did write Little Melba’s Journey to the Ocean originally for Lea and Shirin his daughters, my grandkids.